IBM Administrative Terminal System

-The IBM Administrative Terminal System, also known as ATS/360, provided text- and data-management tools for working with documents to users of IBM System/360 systems.
+In 1983, the IBM Administrative Terminal System (ATS/360) provided text- and data-management tools for working with documents to users of IBM System/360 systems.

 An earlier version ran on an IBM 1440 or IBM 1460 Data Processing System and the IBM Service Bureau Corporation offered a proprietary version, Call/ATS, which ran on IBM 1440 systems or on IBM System/360 DOS systems.

 Text and data management

 ATS/360 provided comprehensive text- and data-management tools including entry, temporary storage, permanent storage, formatting, printing, archiving and retrieving.
 Utilizing ATS/360, a large business could maintain all its end-user documents, revising and printing new versions of these as required.
 Also using ATS/360, a large law practice could maintain its client files, including witness statements and depositions, and several landmark legal decisions were significantly assisted using ATS/360.

 Device support

 Initially, ATS/360 supported only IBM 2741 typewriter terminals.
 Later, support was added by user groups for 2741 terminals with the "break feature" and for IBM 1050 terminals (that implicitly incorporated the "break feature").
 The Magnetic Card Selectric Typewriter (MC/ST), which could emulate a 2741, was also supported.

 ATS/360 was designed exclusively for IBM 2311 and IBM 2314 direct access storage facilities, for on-line "Working storage" and "Permanent storage" and for IBM 2400/3400 tape drives, for off-line "Rollout/Rollin" (Permanent storage backup/restore) and "Format and print" tapes.

 An IBM hardware RPQ provided the IBM 1403 Model N1 printer's TN print train with characters which simulated the IBM Selectric typewriter Courier 72 type ball characters identically, thereby allowing machine printed documents to be manually corrected, or for manually inserted text, as required.

 An IBM program RPQ added support for the IBM 3330 direct access storage facility, and this PRPQ was applied by most users of ATS/360 that had migrated to early IBM System/370 systems.
 Essentially, this PRPQ appended to selected instances of the canonical Load Halfword (LH) instruction—which implicitly featured "sign extension" from the source halfword's high-order bit, conceptually bit 15, to the remaining 16 bits of the destination general purpose register, conceptually bits 31 to 16—with a logical And (N) instruction, that specified a "mask" of 0x0000FFFF, and that eliminated the effect of the sign extension.
 This, then, allowed for 16-bit disk block addresses, that could later be converted to the expected and required CCHHR format.
 This PRPQ was also applicable to IBM 3350 direct access storage facilities that were operated in 3330 compatibility mode, and that sacrificed 117 MB of a native 3350's 317 MB total capacity in order to implement compatibility mode—two 100 MB 3330-equivalent drives on one 3350 drive).